7 Fun Things to Do at Yaquina Head Outstanding Natural Area

 5. Try out the hiking trails

 Salal Hill Trail: This is my favorite hike in the park, a 0.7-mile out-and-back journey up Salal Hill.
 Look for the gravel trail on the east side of the lighthouse parking lot.
-From start to finish, you will be surrounded by ocean views.
+From start to finish, you’ll be surrounded by ocean views.
 Look for the sandy shores of Moolack Beach and Beverly Beach to the north and Agate Beach to the south.
 From the top of the hill, you get a fantastic bird’s eye view of Yaquina Head Lighthouse and 270 degrees of ocean vistas.
-Look for wildflowers like irises along the trail as well as lots of salal blooming in spring.
+Look for wildflowers like irises along the trail, plus lots of salal blooming in spring.
 This trail is also a good place to see songbirds like sparrows, wrens, and spotted towhees.

 Irises bloom next to the Salal Hill Trail in spring